dotnet/roslyn-analyzers/src/NetAnalyzers/Microsoft.CodeAnalysis.NetAnalyzers.md

 ## [CA1002](https://docs.microsoft.com/dotnet/fundamentals/code-analysis/quality-rules/ca1002): Do not expose generic lists

-System.Collections.Generic.List\<T> is a generic collection that's designed for performance and not inheritance.
-List\<T> does not contain virtual members that make it easier to change the behavior of an inherited class.
+'System.Collections.Generic.List\<T>' is a generic collection that's designed for performance and not inheritance.
+'List\<T>' does not contain virtual members that make it easier to change the behavior of an inherited class.

 |Item|Value|
 |-|-|